Regional Weather Summary

 WEATHER SUMMARY FOR CENTRAL AND SOUTHEAST ILLINOIS

 NATIONAL WEATHER SERVICE LINCOLN IL

-Wisconsin, to the lower 70s in western Kentucky.
+Iowa, to the upper 40s in southern Missouri and western Kentucky.